The most common way to translate ‘big’ in French may be with the French adjective “grand”.

 - Quand je serai grand(e): when I will be an adult

-- “Mardi Gras” comes from the tradition of using up all the fat before Lent begins.
+- “Mardi Gras” comes from the tradition of using up all the food before Lent begins

 - Gras is also what we use to say “bold” as in font type.